EliahKagan/weighted-intervals/BUGS.md

 textarea appear slowly, which is frustrating.

 It seems the slowest step is plotting the intervals.
-As a stopgap measure, there could be a checkbox to disable that.
+As a stopgap measure, there could be a checkbox to disable that (or to disable doing it automatically).
 It would be nice to figure out a way to make the plotting significantly faster.

 But the real, most important solution here is to allow the user keep entering input even once the computation has started, and to cancel the computation,